laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 ---

 With 2.5B expression profiles that map to about 600M cells, the Arc Virtual Cell Atlas offers the world's largest collection of uniformly processed scRNA-seq datasets.
-Arc Institute distributes the atlas as 460k parquet and h5ad files with 41TB on Google Cloud Storage.
+Arc Institute distributes the atlas as 460k parquet and h5ad files totaling 41TB on Google Cloud Storage.
 We present a database mirror that offers queries by entities, a graphical user interface, and zero-copy, lineage-aware sharing of datasets.

 For example, you might want to find datasets for human brain samples linked to glioblastoma that were processed with a certain pipeline.